 4. Reserve a Trade Name

-After selecting your business category and legal structure and receiving initial approval, it’s time to reserve a trade name.
+After selecting your business category and legal structure and receiving initial approval, it’s time to reserve a trade name for your mainland company.

 Choose three potential names that reflect your business activity and adhere to DED guidelines.
 Ensure your chosen name does not resemble existing brands or international organizations like the “WHO.”

-For instance, if you want to use the name “Technovation LLC” for a tech company, check its availability and reserve it via DED’s online portal.
+For instance, if you want to use the name “Technovation LLC” for a tech company, check its availability and reserve it via Dubai DED’s online portal.
 Approval usually takes about 24 hours, and the Trade Name Reservation Certificate is valid for six months.
+This is a critical step in your company registration.

 5. Get an Office Space

 An instant license permits businesses involved in activities like marketing management or commercial brokerage to operate from a virtual office provided by the DED for the first year.
-However, a physical office is mandatory starting from the second year.
+However, a physical office is mandatory starting from the second year for a Dubai Mainland company.
+A strategic business location is key for most.

-In contrast, businesses applying for standard trade licenses must secure physical office space, particularly for trading or import/export activities that require warehouses.
+In contrast, businesses applying for a standard Dubai Mainland license must secure physical office space, particularly for trading or import/export activities that require warehouses.
 Companies can rent traditional office setups — with customization options — or explore cost-effective alternatives like co-working hubs or shared offices.
-Consulting with experts at Best Solution is highly advisable for personalized guidance.
+Consulting with experts at Best Solution is highly advisable for personalized guidance on company formation and office choices in Dubai Mainland.

-Regardless of your office choice, you must submit a proof of address (lease agreement) before the license is issued.
+Regardless of your office choice for your mainland company, you must submit a proof of address (lease agreement) before the mainland license is issued.
 This includes obtaining the tenancy contract attested by the Real Estate Regulatory Agency (RERA) and recorded in its registration system (Ejari)—which means ‘My Rent’ in Arabic.

 Moreover, securing a physical office is generally recommended, as its absence may cause challenges or result in application rejection for opening a corporate bank account.
 For businesses without a physical office, acquiring a corporate bank account via WIO, an online banking service, is preferable.
 WIO is comparatively lenient in its documentation and requirements than traditional UAE banks like Emirates NBD or ADCB.